Law of South Africa: Court system in South Africa

-A number of specialized courts have also been created by legislation to deal with specialized areas of law important to the public as well as to avoid a backlog in the main legal administration infrastructure.
-These courts exist alongside the court hierarchy; their decisions are thus subject to the same process of appeal and review through the normal courts, starting at a specific level depending on the specialized court in question.
-Within these specialized courts, there exist, to name a few, the Competition Appeal Court, the Electoral Court, the Land Claims Court, and the Labour and Labour Appeal Court.
+A number of specialised courts have also been created by legislation to deal with specialised areas of law important to the public as well as to avoid a backlog in the main legal administration infrastructure.
+These courts exist alongside the court hierarchy; their decisions are thus subject to the same process of appeal and review through the normal courts, starting at a specific level depending on the specialised court in question.
+Examples include the Competition Appeal Court, the Electoral Court, the Land Claims Court, and the Labour and Labour Appeal Court.

-African indigenous courts, which deal exclusively with the indigenous law, also exist.
-A draft Traditional Courts Bill aimed at introducing a Traditional Court below, or on the same level as the Magistrates Courts has been drafted, but awaits parliamentary introduction, reading and debate.
+African indigenous courts, which deal exclusively with indigenous law matters, also form part of the South African legal system.
+A draft Traditional Courts Bill aimed at introducing a Traditional Court below, or on the same level as the Magistrates' Courts was introduced to the National Assembly in January 2017.
+The legislation was assented to by President Cyril Ramaphosa in September 2023.

 History

 The Roman-Dutch period (1500–1809)

 Until 1795, the United Provinces of the Netherlands was a sovereign independent state.
 Together with the other territories of the Netherlands, it was organised into a fairly free commonwealth informally known as the Dutch Republic.
 It was originally a rural territory, but the rapid speed of development during the 15th century changed it into a trading centre.
 Germanic custom, feudal law, and the law merchant were no longer sufficient to settle the disputes which arose in everyday trade, so the Dutch turned to the more advanced ius commune.
 Initially, it was applied in subsidium to fill in gaps in existing customary law on a case-by-case basis.
 Then, in the 15th and 16th centuries, it was received in complexu (as a system) to such an extent that at the beginning of the 17th century the great Dutch lawyer Huig de Groot (Grotius) could describe this fusion (or joining together) of Dutch and Roman principles as a "new" mixed legal system with its own content.
 This was how Roman-Dutch law began, led first and foremost by the doctrinal writers of the Hollandse elegante school.
 It was later to form the basis of the present common law in South Africa and Sri Lanka in a form that had been expanded by what were called the placaaten which was the legislation of that period.